OpenMind/brainpack/docs/Materials.md

 <!-- TOC --><a name="unitree-go2-and-limx-tron-1"></a>
 #### 2.2.2 Unitree Go2 and LimX Tron 1

-To mount the face to the **Face and Sensor Carrier ("Head")**, which is what mounts to the Unitree Go2 and the LimX Tron 1, you will need M3 cap screws and lock nuts.
+To mount the face to the **Face and Sensor Carrier ("Head")**, which is what mounts to the Unitree Go2 and the LimX Tron 1, you will need M3x16mm cap screws and M3 lock nuts.

 **4 ea.
-M3 x 20mm Cap Screws** with nylon lock nuts and washers.
+M3 x 16mm Cap Screws** with nylon lock nuts and washers.
 Generic part, many suppliers.

 **1 ea.
 RPLidar S2 - ToF LiDAR** 360 Degree Laser Range Scanner, 2D, 30-meter range, sunlight resistant, 10Hz (600rpm), 32kHz sample rate (angular resolution is 0.1125°). https://www.slamtec.com/en/s2

 Once all the electronics/wiring has been completed, close the head with the lid.
 The lid also serves as the base of the [RPLidar S2 - ToF LiDAR](https://www.slamtec.com/en/s2).
+The RPLidar is mounted to the lid with 4ea.
+M3 x 8mm cap screws - the same ones that are used to connect the face unit to the face back.

 <!-- TOC --><a name="thor-cradles"></a>
 ### 2.3 Thor Cradles